 For more information visit: www.cityofvega.org

-In 1897, the state of Texas opened up land around, and including, what is now the town of Vega for homesteading.
+In 1879, the state of Texas opened up land around, and including, what is now the town of Vega for homesteading.
 Several families filed claims.
 Later, others purchased homestead relinquishments.
 N.J.
 Whitfield purchased section 90 in Oldham County on October 17, 1899 for $1.00 per acre.
 In 1903, Whitfield sold a 100 foot strip right-of-way to the Choctaw, Oklahoma and Texas Railroad (later to become the Rock Island Railroad).
 Whitfield then sold portions of the land along the railroad right-of-way to other settlers in order to established a townsite, and Vega was born.
-Vega is a Spanish word meaning grassy plain or meadow.
+A.M.
+Miller and Howard Trigg surveyed the town site that eventually became Vega in May 1903.
+It was that year that a store was built at the site of what would become Vega.
+The store's owner, A. M. Miller suggested that the name of the new town be Vega, chosen because it reflected the surrounding country side and is the Spanish word for meadow.
+Soon after, Miller opened a store, and a post office, saloon, and a school that doubled as a Masonic Lodge were built in the community.
+In 1907, ranchers Patrick and John Landergin purchased a part of the LS Ranch from Swift & Company.
+Working in association with the Amarillo-based Pool Land Company, the Landergin brothers brought more prospective settlers to the community.

-In 1915, citizens voted that the county seat be moved from Tascosa to Vega.
-The population of Tascosa had dwindled and most of the county's residence now lived in Vega, Adrian, and Wildorado.
+In 1915 after a 5-year battle over which town should serve as Oldham County's seat of government, citizens voted that the county seat be moved from Tascosa to Vega.
+The population and importance of Tascosa had declined and most of the county's residence now lived in Vega, Adrian, and Wildorado.
 Citizens and merchants had to ride through the breaks and cross the treacherous Canadian River, which at that time had no bridge, in order to conduct official business.
 So it was decided that Vega would be the county seat and a new courthouse was built.
+Until a permanent courthouse was built, county business was conducted in Vega's Oldham Hotel.

 Our Proud Sponsors